-Not only must you decide how much you want to spend on the deal, but you must also consider whether you want to renovate it or knock it down and rebuild it.
-Any prospective property buyer can consider the following information before proceeding with their purchase.
+Not only must you decide how much money you want to spend on the property, but you must also decide if you want to rehabilitate it or demolish and rebuild it.
+Any potential property buyer should examine the following facts before making a purchase.

 Property Significance

-While unlikely that your run-down, poorly-maintained property sits on a register or has any historical relevance, you won’t know with certainty unless you start researching.
-Tick this task off your to-do list before bringing in the demolition team.
+While it’s doubtful that your run-down, badly kept property is on a register or has any historical significance, you won't know for definite unless you start studying.
+Check this item off your to-do list before calling in the demolition crew.

 Property Problems

-Hire a property inspector to thoroughly audit your home to learn everything wrong with it from the bottom to the top – and even out to the street with sewer lines scan.
-This will help flag potential future issues.
-Property inspectors are trained to identify both significant and minor issues and can provide you with a property report that functions as a maintenance guide.
+Hire a property inspector to properly evaluate your home from the ground up, including a sewage line scan.
+This will assist identify potential future problems.
+Property inspectors are trained to detect both major and minor problems and may offer you with a property report that serves as a maintenance guide.

 Starting from scratch can sometimes make the most sense if you or an inspector have identified significant issues like termite damage, flood damage, fire damage, or foundation problems.
 If there are no major issues beyond cosmetic ones that you can easily remedy, renovation can sometimes be a more cost-effective and straightforward solution.